Tavleenkm/__Scraper/README.md

 Run the program by providing a URL as an argument:

 python main.py
-it will ask for url
+It will ask for url
-type the url
+Type the url
 I gave reddit.com/r/travel/comments/15hf4vr/egypt_changed_my_perspective_on_travel/

 The program will download the text content of the URL and save it to a file named output.txt in the same directory.